 - A. Once a child is located who is available for adoption, a complaint in adoption must be filed promptly, within 45 days of receipt of the child.
-Upon the filing of a complaint, the child becomes a ward of the state, the adopting parent or parents are awarded custody, and an approved agency is appointed to do an adoption investigation.
+Upon the filing of a complaint, the child becomes a ward of the court, the adopting parent or parents are awarded custody, and an approved agency is appointed to do an adoption investigation.

 - 5. Q. How many court hearings are there and when do they take place in a private adoption?

-- A. A preliminary hearing is scheduled in 2-3 months of the filing of the complaint, at which time the parental rights of the birth parents are terminated, and the court determines if the child is fit for adoption and that the adoptive parents are fit.
+- A. A preliminary hearing is scheduled in 2-3 months of the filing of the complaint, at which time the parental rights of the birth parents are terminated, and the court determines if the child is fit for adoption and if the adoptive parents are fit.